opensearch-project/documentation-website/_api-reference/ingest-apis/ingest-processors.md

 To set up and deploy ingest processors, make sure you have the necessary permissions and access rights.
 See [Security plugin REST API]({{site.url}}{{site.baseurl}}/security/access-control/api/) to learn more.
 {:.note}

 The following is a generic example of an ingest processor definition within a pipeline.
-Processor types and their required or optional parameters vary depending on their specific use case.You can learn more about the processor types and defining and configuring them within their respective documentation.
+Processor types and their required or optional parameters vary depending on their specific use case.
+See the [Related articles]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/ingest-processors/#related-articles) section to learn more about the processor types and defining and configuring them within a pipeline.

 #### Example